dhananjaygr/Microsoft-defender-for-Endpoint/Instructions/Labs/Overview.md

 ## Lab guide Content:

 You will have access to a lab guide which is a reference material to assist you in getting started with the exploration.

-Based on your interests, you can use this lab guide as a reference to learn and test any Microsoft Defender for Endpoint feature.
+Based on your interests, you can use this lab guide as a reference to learn and test any Microsoft Sentinel feature.
 You are also encouraged to explore additional features of Microsoft Defender for Endpoint based on your interests and preferences.

 - Lab 01 - Implement Microsoft Defender for Endpoint
 - Lab 02 - Onboard Machines